Tool choice

 Less ideal when

-You need heavy shared context from day one
+You need several people to share the same context from day one

 Choose this if

-You want the quickest path into a first project
+You want the quickest route into a first project

 Anthropic